samiyun/InventoryDashboard/README.md

 # Inventory Dashboard for StockS

 A full stack project created from scratch using Nextjs, Redux, Node, TailwindCSS, MUI, Prisma, and SQL.
-Using tools like Postman and PostgreSQL to help create the backend Created sample data to simulate a ecommerce platform
+Used tools like Postman and PostgreSQL to help create the backend.
+Created sample data to simulate an ECommerce platform

 Start and Completed: `Nov 11, 2024 - Jan 04, 2025`.